This article covers the different ways to test API module configurations at Unqork.

 |---|---|

 Execution Sequence | This test monitors the execution sequence of your module.
-A successful test proves that all your components trigger in the correct order.
+A successful test confirms that all your components trigger in the correct order.
 After executing the test, an Event Log displays.
-This shows the components and their events at each step of the execution sequence.
-This is very similar to what you see from the Server Side Execution Testing page.
+It lists the components and their events at each step of the execution sequence.
+This resembles what you see on the Server Side Execution Testing page.

 |

 Match Response | This test compares the JSON of the expected API response against the actual API response.
-Both match if the test is successful. |
+Both match when the test passes. |

 Validate Fields | This test lets you enter a specific data field to test.
-You can set up criteria for that data field and check that its response meets these criteria.
+Set up criteria for that field and verify the response meets them.
 Validation types include:

 |

-It's important to note that you can only select modules that follow Unqork's API specifications.
+You can only select modules that follow Unqork's API specifications.
 Once you find an API module, you can set up an API test.

-It's important to note that you can only select modules that follow Unqork's API specifications.
+You can only select modules that follow Unqork's API specifications.
 Once you find an API module, you can set up an API test.

 To learn more about API specification, refer to API Specification Snippet article.